Macumbafeh/Fizzle-modified/README.md

 # Fizzle-modified
-Modified version with CloseUp/AllStats-modified/Oglow addons included.
+Modified version with CloseUp/AllStats-modified/Oglow addons included for WOTLK 3.3.5

 - It display also Gems and Enchants text in character frame.
 - Add a Background in the Character frame and Character Pet Frame.